elastest/elastest-webrtc-qoe-meter/README.md

 1. Generate input video.
 This step is done using a the bash script [generate_input_video.sh].
 2. Run an automated test based on Selenium, JUnit, and Docker.
 This step is done using a test case, for example [OpenViduBasicConferencePacketLossTest].
 3. Calculate QoE metrics.
-This step is aimed to oost process video recordings and generate objective (VMAF, SSIM, PSNR, VIFp, etc) results using the bash script [calculate_qoe_metrics.sh].
+This step is aimed to post process video recordings and generate objective (VMAF, SSIM, PSNR, VIFp, etc) results using the bash script [calculate_qoe_metrics.sh].

 This repository also contains the result data (objective and subjective) of a experiment done using [OpenVidu basic video conference demo] as System Under Test.